You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Long-Term Effects of Methotrexate on Organ Function: A Comprehensive Review

-Methotrexate is a widely used medication for the treatment of various diseases, including rheumatoid arthritis, psoriasis, and cancer.
+Methotrexate is a widely used medication for the treatment of various chronic conditions, including rheumatoid arthritis, psoriasis, and certain types of cancer.
 While it has been shown to be effective in managing symptoms and slowing disease progression, concerns have been raised about its potential long-term effects on organ function.
-In this article, we will delve into the current understanding of how methotrexate affects long-term organ function, exploring the available research and expert opinions.
+In this article, we will delve into the current understanding of methotrexate's impact on long-term organ function, exploring the available evidence and expert opinions.

 Expert Opinions

 Industry experts have expressed concerns about the long-term effects of methotrexate on organ function.
-According to Dr. David Felson, a rheumatologist at Boston University, "Methotrexate is a powerful medication that can have significant side effects, particularly on the liver and kidneys.
-While it is effective in managing symptoms, we need to be aware of the potential long-term risks and take steps to minimize them" (6).
+According to Dr. Eric Ruderman, a rheumatologist at Northwestern University, "Methotrexate is a powerful medication that can have significant side effects, particularly when used long-term.
+Patients and healthcare providers must be aware of the potential risks and take steps to mitigate them."
+(5)

 Conclusion